renestein/Rstein.AsyncCpp/readme.md

 # RStein.AsyncCpp (C++ library)
 [![Build Status](https://dev.azure.com/rene0884/RStein.AsyncCpp/_apis/build/status/renestein.Rstein.AsyncCpp?branchName=master)](https://dev.azure.com/rene0884/RStein.AsyncCpp/_build/latest?definitionId=2&branchName=master)
 - The RStein.AsyncCpp library is a set of types that should be familiar for anyone who knows the Task Parallel Library (TPL) for .NET (C#).
-In addition, this library contains simple DataFlow, actors (agents), functional combinators for the Task<T> class, useful async primitives (AsyncSemaphore, AsyncProducerConsumerCollection, CancellationToken, CancellationTokenSource, AsyncMutex, SynchronizationContext, SynchronizationContextScope ...).
+In addition, this library contains simple DataFlow, threadless actors (agents), functional combinators for the Task<T> class, useful async primitives (AsyncSemaphore, AsyncProducerConsumerCollection, CancellationToken, CancellationTokenSource, AsyncMutex, SynchronizationContext, SynchronizationContextScope ...).

 - The library is my playground for testing coroutine support in C++.
 - The library supports compilation in the VS 2019.
 Support for other compilers is planned.